teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week5_Wednesday.md

  """
  print the three rows starting at row 1 rows and all of the columns from 36 to the end :3 means “Start at index 0 and go up to, but not including, index 3.”
- 36: means “Start at index 36 and go to the last index.”
+ 36: means “Start at index 36 and go to the last index.
  """

  print(data[:3, 36:])